MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-border-connectivity.md

 ---

 # Border connectivity
 Network integration planning is an important prerequisite for successful Azure Stack integrated systems deployment, operation, and management.
-Border connectivity planning begins by choosing whether or not to use dynamic routing with border gateway protocol (BGP).
+Border connectivity planning begins by choosing if you want use dynamic routing with border gateway protocol (BGP).
 This requires assigning a 16-bit BGP autonomous system number (public or private) or using static routing, where a static default route is assigned to the border devices.

 > [!IMPORTANT]
 > The top of rack (TOR) switches require Layer 3 uplinks with Point-to-Point IPs (/30 networks) configured on the physical interfaces.
 Layer 2 uplinks with TOR switches supporting Azure Stack operations isn't supported.